-- MPI-IO has many features that can help users achieve high performance - The most important of these features are: - the ability to specify noncontiguous accesses - the collective I/O functions - the ability to pass hints to the implementation - Use is encouraged, because I/O is expensive! - In particular, when accesses are noncontiguous, users must: - create derived datatypes - define file views - use the collective I/O functions
+- MPI-IO has many features that can help users achieve high performance - The most important of these features are: - the ability to specify noncontiguous accesses - the collective I/O functions - the ability to pass hints to the implementation - In particular, when accesses are noncontiguous, users must: - Create derived datatypes - Define file views - Use the collective I/O functions - Use of these features is encouraged, because I/O is expensive!
+It's best to let the system make tuning decisions on your behalf.